The 7 Most Important Local SEO Decisions You Better Get Right Today

 6. Check out Step #4 above again.

-**Again, we can’t stress this importance of this step and to make sure that your data is correct.
+**Again, we can’t stress this importance of this step for your local seo and to make sure that your data is correct.

 Just in case you need another reminder or quantifiable example of the importance of having a mobile site, this is a good one.
 It’s pretty clear how consumers are using mobile search to assist them with shopping or finding local services.
 Make sure you don’t miss out.

 One last point about mobile is to make sure that you make your mobile site very user friendly or easy to use.
 For example, view our old design below which shows limited options for visitors.
 We selected these pages as tabs for our homepage on our mobile site because they were the most visited pages on our site and because they simply make the most sense for us to promote our service.
-So when you are planning your mobile site with your developer and designer, be sure to think about what pages make the most to list on your mobile site.
+So when you are planning your mobile site with your developer and designer, be sure to think about ways to create a comfortable user experience like making sure your top visited pages on your site are easy to access on your mobile site’s homepage.
 It might not be a bad idea to view some of your competitors to see what they list on their mobile site or to view some popular sites that you regularly use to see what you like and don’t like on theirs.

 We hope you have found this list helpful and we would appreciate any feedback.
 Also, please share this with others if you find it very useful. firstname.lastname@example.org www.auctusmarketing.com